 Some states also appear to be testing how far these laws can reach beyond their borders, which may open the door for legal action to be brought in U.S. courts against Canadian physicians providing abortions to Americans in Canada.

 CMPA isn’t equipped to handle such cases, Eisener-Parsche says.
-“We do not have the expertise or the reach beyond Canada.
+“We do not have the expertise or the reach beyond Canada.”

-Doctors providing emergency abortions still eligible CMPA assistance
+Emergency abortions still eligible for CMPA assistance

 The only exception is in emergencies, Eisener-Parsche says, for example, “someone who is in the emergency room with an ectopic pregnancy who clearly needs treatment urgently.”